 This classification is used in the NilssonReport and is subject to change.

-Equity Long/Short includes a variety of strategies, including stock-picking, market neutral, event and arbitrage strategies.
+Equity Long/Short includes a variety of strategies, including stock-picking, but not market neutral, event and arbitrage strategies.

 Asset Allocation is strategies that allocates across global asset classes, sometimes through a long-only approach.